 Latest news from Albury

 Great fishing everywhere.
-All the day waters have excellent clarity right now, so spotting and casting to fish is a delight.
-Fish spooking quite easily in the very bright weather, careful casting can usually make the difference here.
+Weston and Vale End have excellent clarity right now, so spotting and casting to fish is a delight.
+Fish were spooking quite easily in the very bright weather of last week, careful casting can usually make the difference here.
+Powdermills carrying some colour now, diatom algae.

 You can now purchase your memberships and fish tokens online, and get your fishing at 2013 prices.
 For bank sales, cash or cheque is best.